 The Pyramids of Giza are on most travellers bucket lists, and it really isn’t difficult to see why.
 These majestic and enigmatic structures are the worlds most famous tourist attraction with travellers and pilgrims coming from all over the world to see them since at the very least the time of the Roman Empire.

 My own bucket list was no exception once upon a time, and I will never forget the first time I managed to get a glimpse of them, flashing in between the run down buildings of downtown Cairo from the back of a taxi on the way to the plateau itself.
 Finally reaching the entrance to the plateau and standing in front of them for the first time was an almost spiritual experience for a man who had been dreaming about seeing them since he was a young boy reading every book on Ancient Egypt and Egyptology he could get his hands on.

 I have visited Cairo numerous times over the years, and each time I can never tear myself away from the Giza plateau for too long.
 The ancient structures were even the inspiration for my first novel!

 The best thing about traveling to see the Pyramids of Egypt is that you don’t need a package tour to do it.
 It is just as easy and probably a lot cheaper to travel to see the Pyramids independently, so here is everything you need to know about the Pyramids and how you can go and see them for yourself.

-Western Civilisation has attempted to answer the question of who built the pyramids for over 4500 years, not to mention when and why, and the answer is perhaps one of the greatest archaeological mysteries of our time.
+Western Civilisation has attempted to answer the question of who built the pyramids for over 4500 years, not to mention when and why, and the answer is still – despite the clinically academic and simplistic answer of simple tombs for specific pharoahs – perhaps one of the greatest archaeological mysteries of our time.

 There are more than eighty Pyramids spread throughout Egypt, but the biggest and most famous are the three belonging to Menkaure, Khafre and Khufu on the Giza Plateau on the outskirts of Cairo.